Nedyar/AutoDM/README.md

 npm start
 ```

-This will start the development server, and the API will be available at [http://localhost:3000](http://localhost:3000).
+This will start the server, and the API will be available at [http://localhost:3000](http://localhost:3000).